accessibilitywars/aw2-builds/docs/_posts/2022-04-07-boon-herald.md

 author: mukluk
 editor: berdandy
 title: Power Herald
-tags: power herald revenant hot
+tags: power herald revenant hot outdated
 tagline: "Shiny facets for fun and profit"
 spec: herald
 ---

 This Herald build uses glint's facets to keep boon uptime high without much stress.

 See video below for more details.

+Several traits and skills have changed since this build was published, damage and utility may be different now.

 ## Traits and Skills